API Reference¶

 indices_tif()(see that function for details).

-- shelterbelts.indices.all_indices.indices_tifs(folder, outdir='outdir', tmpdir='tmp', param_stub='', wind_method=None, wind_threshold=20, cover_threshold=1, min_patch_size=20, edge_size=3, max_gap_size=1, distance_threshold=20, density_threshold=5, buffer_width=3, strict_core_area=True, crop_pixels=0, limit=None, tiles_per_csv=100, min_core_size=1000, min_shelterbelt_length=15, max_shelterbelt_width=6, suffix='tif')¶
+- shelterbelts.indices.all_indices.indices_tifs(folder, outdir='.', tmpdir='.', param_stub='', wind_method=None, wind_threshold=20, cover_threshold=1, min_patch_size=20, edge_size=3, max_gap_size=1, distance_threshold=20, density_threshold=5, buffer_width=3, strict_core_area=True, crop_pixels=0, limit=None, tiles_per_csv=100, min_core_size=1000, min_shelterbelt_length=15, max_shelterbelt_width=6, suffix='tif', debug=False)¶

 Run the indices pipeline over a folder of binary or integer tifs representing percentage tree cover.